aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/itextframe/_index.md

 --------------------

 > ```
-> The following example demonstrates how to use #splitTextByColumns.splitTextByColumns:
+> The following example demonstrates how to use [.splitTextByColumns](../../null/#splitTextByColumns):
 >
 >  Presentation pres = new Presentation("example.pptx");
 >  try {